1m5/1m5-core/README.md

 # 1M5 Core
-Updated as of 0.5.0.
-An intelligent anonymous communications framework with popular general decentralized services.
+An intelligent anonymous communications framework with popular general decentralized services and easy to use APIs for embedding.

-Components consist of the bus framework, internal services, sensors, and utilities.
+## Version
+0.5.0

+## Authors
+- ObjectOrange - objectorange@protonmail.com

 ## Opportunities
 Censorship of communications on-line is growing world-wide.